- Common Application

 - SAT/ACT scores (our CEEB code is 3759).
 Please note that scores are optional unless you are applying as a nursing or education major.

 - Home-schooled applicants must submit a copy of all course descriptions and a portfolio of work.
-Home-schooled applicants are required to submit SAT or ACT scores.
+Home-schooled applicants, as well as students obtaining an online high school diploma, are required to submit SAT or ACT scores.

 Applications must be complete in order to be reviewed.
 If you receive a missing items postcard, please check to see that the items have been sent.
 Remember that items sent by your school may have crossed in the mail with our processing.
 As long as missing items are received with a postmark date prior to the deadline, your application will be reviewed.